Companies are once again opening for business, but it’s a very different world to the one when lockdown began.

 There may be a cost for PPE to consider as well as additional training time for the team to get new processes up to speed.
 It would be a disaster for a business to try and do this too quickly.

 In addition, there will almost certainly now be a much lower capacity limit to how you operate, whether you’re in retail, manufacturing or work in an office.
-Therefore, you will absolutely have to plan ahead, both from a process and financial viewpoint.
+Therefore, you will absolutely have to build a business continuity plan, both from a process and financial viewpoint.

 If there was ever a time to work differently, it’s now.
 It’s crucial to think about how to adapt your services to our new way of living.